dmi-3D/dmi-3D.github.io/workshops.md

 title: DMI Workshops
 ---

 As part of advancing DMI techniques, regular workshops are help for the DMI community to gather and present the state-of-the-art in measurement and science.
+If you have an idea for hosting a workshop, please contact [Darren Pagan](mailto:dcp5303@psu.edu).

 ## Technical Aspects of Synchrotron X-ray and Neutron Measurements for Diffraction Microstructure Imaging
 ### July 15-27, 2020